samm81/samm81.github.io/about.md

 permalink: /about/
 ---

-Senior at UT Austin.
+Graduate of UT Austin.
 Turing Scholar.
-Pursuing Computer Science major with Mandarin minor.
-Graduate of Montgomery Blair High School.
+Computer Science major with Mandarin minor.
+Also a graduate of Montgomery Blair High School.